domhanak/droolsjbpm-integration/kie-server-parent/kie-server-remote/kie-server-graphql/kie-server-graphql-jbpm/docs/api/jbpm-schema-documentation.md

 <td valign="top">[<a href="#usertaskdefinition">UserTaskDefinition</a>!]!</td>
 <td>

-Gets list of UserTaskDefinition's for process definition with provided processDefinitionId and containerId.
+Gets list of UserTaskDefinition's for process definition with provided processDefinitionId and containerId

 </td>
 </tr>